-I wore those things everywhere; people made fun of me because they were so big.
-My parents rolled their eyes and tried to get me to wear smaller, more “fashionable” models, but they always just ended up on my shelf because they never sounded as good.
-I couldn’t really put into words why I loved those headphones so much then, but I know now the reason is that better isolation most often means better-sounding music.
+My parents rolled their eyes and tried to get me to wear smaller, more “fashionable” models, but those just ended up on my shelf because they never sounded as good.
+It was hard to describe why I loved large headphones so much then, but I know now the reason is that better noise isolation most often means better-sounding music.

 What are decibels?

-When we talk about how powerful sound is, we talk in terms of decibels (dB).
-The dB scale is logarithmic in nature, so every increase of 10dB represents an increase of force by a power of 10, and an increase of perceived loudness by a factor of 2.
-70dB is 10 times as powerful as 60dB, but only twice as “loud.”
-Similarly, a decrease in 10dB is a halving of loudness, a decrease of 20dB will mean the sound is only 1/4th as loud, and so on.
+When we talk about sound levels, we talk in terms of decibels (dB).
+Like our hearing, the dB scale is logarithmic, so every increase of 10dB represents an increase in sound pressure by a power of 10, and an increase of perceived loudness by roughly a factor of two.
+As an example, 70dB is 10 times as powerful as 60dB, but roughly twice as “loud.”
+Similarly, a decrease of 10dB is a halving of loudness, a decrease of 20dB will mean the sound is only one-quarter as loud, and so on.

-For reference, most smartphones tend to range between 30dB (at minimum volume) and 110dB (at maximum volume) when you listen to headphones.
-As you can imagine, this means that increasing volume on your headphones will subject your ears to a lot of force fast, so it’s important to keep your listening volumes low.
-But how low is safe changes depending on how long you’re listening.
-If you’re listening to music 8 hours a day like I do (I mean come on, I review headphones), NIOSH recommends you keep your levels below 85dB.
+Even when connected to your smartphone, some headphones can output sound levels of over 115dB(SPL), so it’s important to limit the volume to avoid hearing loss.
+But what level is considered safe changes depending on how long you expose your ears to a certain sound pressure.
+If you’re listening to music eight hours a day, NIOSH recommends you keep your levels below 85dB(SPL).
 However, casual listeners who only listen for 45 minutes or less can feel free to crank their tunes a bit louder.